Blackfell/blackfell.github.io/_posts/2019-10-10-building-a-lab.md

 ### Installing VirtualBox on Windows

-Instlaling on Windows is easy!
+Installing on Windows is easy!
 Head over to the VirtualBox [Downloads Page](https://www.virtualbox.org/wiki/Downloads) and get hold of the installer.

 {% include figure image_path="/assets/images/posts/hacking_lab/virtualbox.jpg" alt="VBox Homepage" caption="The VirtualBox site makes it hard to miss the download link." %}